RomanBoegli/OptimizHelper/README.md

   <a href="#gradient-method-with-successive-halving">gradient</a>         Returns the gradient of the given function.
   <a href="#gradient-method-with-successive-halving">hessian</a>          Returns Hessian matrix or its determinant of a given function.
   <a href="#newtons-method">newton</a>           Applies one step of Newton's method.
-  <a href="#gradient-method-with-successive-halving">succhalv</a>         Applies one step of Gradient method with successive halving and parabola fitt...
+  <a href="#gradient-method-with-successive-halving">succhalv</a>         Applies Gradient method with successive halving and parabola fitting on 2D or...

 Part 2b:
   <a href="#shortest-path-using-dijkstra">dijkstra</a>         All shortest paths to all other nodes from given starting node.